pichim/PM2_PES_Board_Example/docs/markdown/dc_motor.md

 #### Motor M1 Open-Loop

 To use Motor M1 in an open loop configuration, start by adding the PWM driver to the ``main`` file.
 Next, create an object by passing the pin names as arguments; these should only be PWM pins since Motor M1 is used in open loop.
-Additionally, define a DigitalOut object to enable the DC motor.
+Additionally, define a DigitalOut object to enable the DC motor inside ``main`` function.

 ```
 #include "pm2_drivers/FastPWM/FastPWM.h"